Are you interested in taking up a yoga practice but you’re not quite sure where to start?

 Take as much time as you need to allow your body to relax completely.
 Let any tension that still exists in the muscles gradually melt away and focus on the sensations that arise in the physical body.

 This pose helps the body to rejuvenate itself and integrate the beneficial effects of the rest of the practice.
-It also holds a great benefits as a stand alone practice for treating stress, anxiety, insomnia, and depression.
+It also holds a great benefit as a stand-alone practice for treating stress, anxiety, insomnia, and depression.